practicusai/docs/docs/technical-tutorial/extras/modeling/bank-marketing/bank-marketing.md

 # Bank marketing Sample
 A banking company wants to develop a model to predict the customers who will subscribe to time deposits and also wants to reach customers who are likely to subscribe to time deposits by using the call center resource correctly.

-## Before Start
-If you will see run_snippet() function. first parameter of this function -> 'suppress_outliers' must be a script in a file named snippets where the ipynb file is located.
-You can see snippets of this tutorial under the Supplementary Files.

 In the data set to be studied, variables such as demographic information, balance information and previous campaign information of the customers will be used to predict whether they will subscribe to time deposits.

 **Using the App**